jaymarvels/jaymarvels/README.md

 # 💫 About Me:
-Currently working on large multi national sites. <br>Some side projects that support Football Manager<br>Maintaining the Pokemon API C# SDK.<br>I currently play around with the azure stack and AWS stack<br>Over a decades experience in Optimizely/Episerver and Umbraco
+Currently working on large multi national sites mainly using Optimizely/Episerver SDK and Umbraco. <br>Some side projects that support Football Manager<br>Maintaining the Pokemon API C# SDK.<br>I currently play around with the azure stack and AWS stack<br>Over a decades experience in Optimizely/Episerver and Umbraco

 ## 🌐 Socials: